 Continue reading “Italian Farmhouse Barley and Vegetable Soup | Zuppa di Orzo”

 This soup is SO delicious – and makes everyone so happy when they eat it.
 The name comes from the 13 vegetables in the soup, and that wonderful warm, happiness feeling, but really it is from Provence in France.
+Like many Nicois recipes there is a strong Italian influence, and the soup is a close cousin to minestrone.
 There it is a summer soup, but the addition here of potatoes, pumpkin and sweet potato gives it that wonderful warmth for winter and early spring, and introduces truly wonderful textural combinations in every mouthful.

 My parents believe firmly that vegetables are the path to health, and so a normal meal at their place may consist of many vegetables.
 The record number of veggies at this time is 12, yes TWELVE, at once on a plate.
 But with this recipe, I think that I claim the prize.
 Thirteen in one sitting.
 Not bad.

-Browse all of our Soup recipes here and here.
-Or explore the French recipes here and here.
-Be inspired by our Winter recipes here and here.
+Browse all of our Soup recipes.
+Or explore the French recipes.
+Be inspired by our Late Winter recipes.

 Continue reading “13 Treasure Happiness Soup | Provencale Vegetable Soup”